PhyberApex/typescript-lightning-talks/02-the-never-type/src/slides.md

 <!--
 Now, let's explore when TypeScript decides to bring out the 'never' type.

-[click] On the left, we have some common scenarios where 'never' shows up:

 [click] We've seen functions that never return, like our error-throwing friend from earlier.
 [click] It also appears in code branches that should be unreachable.
 If TypeScript sees 'never', it's saying "this code should never run!"
 [click] In switch statements, 'never' helps us ensure we've covered all our bases.
 [click] And in some type operations, like empty arrays or intersections of types that can't coexist, 'never' pops up.

-[click] But why should we care?
+But why should we care?
 Let's look at the power of 'never':

 [click] It's great at catching logical errors.
 If you see 'never' where you don't expect it, something's probably wrong!
 [click] It ensures you've handled all possible cases in your code.
 No more forgotten edge cases!